Berlusconi rises again as right triumphs in Sicily

 CATANIA, Italy: Silvio Berlusconi was on Monday (Nov 6) celebrating a return to centre-stage in Italian politics as a right-wing coalition he helped put together claimed a convincing victory in Sicily elections seen as a key test ahead of a general election next year.

-With over 90 per cent of votes counted after Sunday's regional vote, the Berlusconi-backed candidate for regional president, Nello Musumeci, had 39.9 per cent, comfortably clear of Giancarlo Cancelleri of the populist Five Star Movement (M5S), on 34.6 per cent.
+With over 98 per cent of votes counted after Sunday's regional vote, the Berlusconi-backed candidate for regional president, Nello Musumeci, had a fraction under 40 per cent, comfortably clear of Giancarlo Cancelleri of the populist Five Star Movement (M5S), on 34.6 per cent.

 It was a bleak day for the country's ruling Democratic Party (PD) and its coalition partners.
 The PD candidate polled 18.5 per cent and Prime Minister Paolo Gentiloni's centre-left party lost control of the regional assembly.